Tithand/Playermapper/README.md

 <h1>Playermapper</h1>
 <H2>Visual WoW Map for Trinitycore - [IN DEVELOPMENT]</H2>
 High detailed view of players live location in the WoW world that can be integrated to any web server site with a Google map style of functionality.
+Supporting all expansions.
 <br>

 > Please note: This is currently an open source work in progress.
-Please contribute to the project.
 If you would like to contribute to the project please contact me via these options or fork this repo, make your adjustment/fix and submit a PR  :-)

 <ul>
-<li><a href="https://discord.gg/6gmcyf">Playermapper on Discord</a></li>
+<li><a href="https://discord.gg/P2x4vQv">Playermapper on Discord</a></li>
 <li><a href="https://community.trinitycore.org/messenger/compose/?to=11159">Trinitycore message</a></li>
 </ul>
 <br>